To positively influence a healthier community through enhanced philanthropy and collaboration.

 I grew up in a time when the UP was thriving economically.
 I truly believe that many of our communities are on the brink of taking the necessary steps and making changes that will bring them back to economic stability.
 The Portage Health Foundation has the vision and resources to continue to be an important catalyst for the positive change.

-I was born and raised in Ontonagon, Michigan and moved to the Keweenaw in the late 90s with my family.
-Having been a life-long resident of the Upper Peninsula, this community is of great importance to me - it is my home!
+I was born and raised in Ontonagon, Michigan, and moved to the Keweenaw in the late 90s with my family.
+My family goes back to antiquity here.
+Having been a life-long resident of the Copper Country, this community is of great importance to me - it is my home!

-Having been accused as being ideological at times, I know that I can bring a big-picture perspective to the table.
-Perhaps, to some, that is difficult to accept as I prefer to apply energy and resources into what is the ideal rather than accepting or working to sustain simply "what is".
-I also know the importance of being an incrementalist.
+I also recognize the importance of being an incrementalist.
 I not only realize the need to take things in step, but have been told that I have the ability to break complex issues down into manageable action steps that work towards the "ideal" outcome.
-That is my passion - to be an effective at solving some of the systemic challenges we face in our community.
-I want to be able to apply my skillsets towards addressing the needs of our community; to support the work of so many others; and to drive the PHF to be an effective partner in making this a healthier community for everyone.
+That is my obligation - to be effective at solving some of the systemic challenges we face in our community.
+I want to be able to apply my skillsets towards addressing the needs of our community; to support the work of so many others, and to drive the foundation to be an effective partner in making this a healthier community for everyone.

-It is intended that we will be able to look back upon our work at the PHF and within the community and recognize the change(s) we have been able to incite as we work towards building a healthier community for all of our citizenry.
-We will be able to realize the fruits of our labor, not through immediate gratification of transactional grants that may meet a need of today, but rather through the long-term transformational lens from which we are evaluating our reinvestment in hopes of creating a more prosperous and healthy community for its children of tomorrow.
+It is intended that we will be able to look back upon our work at the foundation and within the community and recognize the changes we have been able to incite as we work towards building a healthier community for all of our citizenries.
+We will be able to realize the fruits of our labor, not through immediate gratification of transactional grants that may meet a need and wants of today, but rather through the long-term transformational lens from which we are evaluating our reinvestment in hopes of creating a more prosperous and healthy community for its children of tomorrow.